wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.2 =
+= 1.9.3 =
-* Added compatibility and anti-spam for JetPack Comments and JetPack Contact Forms, made various logic and code improvements, improved/updated the spam filters.
+* Added an option to disable email harvester protection, further improved plugin performance/efficiency/speed, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==